libp2p/specs/relay/circuit-v1.md

 # Circuit Relay v0.1.0

-> Circuit Switching for libp2p, also known as TURN or Relay in Networking literature.

 | Lifecycle Stage | Maturity       | Status | Latest Revision |
 |-----------------|----------------|--------|-----------------|
 | 3A              | Recommendation | Active | r1, 2018-06-03  |